Read our guide below, which features our favorite hotel, restaurants, shops, galleries, and museums that populate this stylish South Florida locale.

 Shop & Repeat

-To know the design district is to know shopping, and if you’re in the mood to spend, you have to check out some of the district’s luxury retailers.
-Shops like the ADRIANA HOYOS Atelier and Ermenegildo Zegna line the ward with goods that may or may not break the bank.
+To know the design district is to know shopping, and if you’re in the mood to spend, you must check out some of the district’s luxury retailers.
+Some of our favorite shops include MRKT Deux, Maison Margiela, ADRIANA HOYOS Atelier, Glossier, Concetta Limone, and Ermenegildo Zegna.
+If you are more into Chanel, Prada, and Gucci, they are here too.

 Known as the longest-running nonprofit alternative art space, Locust Projects is where many new artists show their works.
 Having a revolving exhibit calendar, you’ll see an upcoming artist or even some of your favorites anytime you visit.
-Also check out the Tomorrowland installation, with all it’s colorful art.
+The current exhibition is Assembling Beneath a Desire for Sabotage by artist Rafael Domenech.